MoisesCorcho/SparkMVC/README.md

 	  RewriteRule  ^(.*)$ index.php?$1 [L,QSA]
 	</IfModule>

-In `"PROJECT_PATH"` you have to put your project path (without "" characters).
+In `"PROJECT_PATH"` you have to put your project path including public folder at the end (without "" characters).
 E.g. if you are working with XAMPP the path will start at `htdocs` folder.
+Example `"/projects/SparkMVC/public"`

 ## Routing